The university and the Cleveland Institute of Music celebrate 50 years of educational and artistic collaboration

 Spring | Summer 2019

-Case Western Reserve University (CWRU) and the Cleveland Institute of Music (CIM) participate in an integrated music program at the undergraduate and graduate levels.
-This exceptional partnership provides students the resources of a major university in the context of a liberal arts education, with those of a leading conservatory.
+Since 1968, Case Western Reserve University (CWRU) and the Cleveland Institute of Music (CIM) have participated in an integrated music program at the undergraduate and graduate levels.
+The Joint Music Program (JMP) allows students at both institutions to take advantage of the resources of a major university as well as those of a leading conservatory.

-Known as a top-ranked private research university with programs spanning the arts and sciences, engineering, health sciences, law, management, and social work, CWRU is one of the top schools for musicology in the world.
+A top-ranked private research university with programs spanning the arts and sciences, engineering, health sciences, law, management, and social work, CWRU excels in musicology, historical performance practice, and music education.
 CIM is one of just three independent conservatories in the United States devoted exclusively to classical music performance.
-For nearly half a century, these distinguished institutions have used the Joint Music Program (JMP)--a lively collaboration--to share collective resources, focusing on the strengths of each institution.
+For over half a century, these distinguished institutions have used the JMP to share collective resources, focusing on the strengths of each institution.